 The council's commitment to good corporate governance includes the application, development and maintenance of this Code.
-The results of this review are contained in the Annual Governance Statement which is reported to the Audit and Risk Assurance Committee and then published with the Annual Statement of Accounts.
-The role of the Audit and Risk Assurance Committee is to understand the process undertaken to review governance and to ensure that the Annual Governance Statement aligns with its understanding of the effectiveness of the council's governance framework.
+This is undertaken by the council's Corporate Governance Board (the Board) which reports to the Executive Management Team.
+The Board is responsible for monitoring and reviewing the effectiveness of the governance framework and identifying any issues and agreeing an action plan.
+The results of this review are contained in the Annual Governance Statement which is reported to the Audit and Risk Assurance Committee and published with the Annual Statement of Accounts.
+The role of the Committee is to understand the process undertaken to review governance and to ensure that the Statement aligns with its understanding of the effectiveness of the council's governance framework.
 The Committee is also responsible for obtaining assurances that the measures within the action plan to improve governance are addressed and implemented.